Avuxon/iOSPreworkSpring/README.md

 ### App Description
 This app is a beginner app made for iOS.

 This is my first ever IOS Application.
 Although this app is fairly simple, building it was fun and I did encounter some obstacles.
 First off, I would make simple mistakes such as forgetting to update the reference to the update variables that I created.
 Also, I ran into trouble updating all of the labels and values of the sliders.
-Overall, I think this was a great starter project and I can't wait to learn more.
+Overall, I think this was a great starter project!

 ### App Walk-though
 <!-- <img src="http://g.recordit.co/7ssXbppSXa.gif" width=200><br> OR <img src="http://g.recordit.co/7ssXbppSXa.gif" width=200><br> -->